AnnABCD/ML_Test_DescartesUnderwriting/TechnicalReport.md

  According to the confusion matrix computed for Random Forest classification, the model is good at predicting 0s predicted 0s b but bad at predicting 1s.
 There are some methods that could help improving the algorithm reliability.

   #### Data pre-processing
- * __Standardization__: I could have used StandardScaled to standardize the numerical data.
  * __Missing values__: I decided to fill the missing values but another strategy could be to remove the lines with missing value or even consider missing values as a new category.
  *  __Categorical features encoding__: Categorical features can also be encoded with one hot encoding, creating a new column for each category.
  * __Imbalance data__ : The trainaing data is imbalanced (more 0s than 1s for target flag).
 Different strategies can help overcome this issue.
 Undersampling : removing lines with 0s.
 Oversampling: adding ls by using existing ones.